mmuchsin/ecommerce-catalog/README.md

    ```
 5. Open a Pull Request to `dev`
 6. Merge to `stage` (optional demo)
-7. Merge to `main` → auto-deploy to GitHub Pages
+7. Merge to `main` → auto-deploy to Netlify

 ### Conventional Commit Examples